somayeh-yah/individuell-examination-strajk-bowling/README.md

 - The number of bowlers and the number of lanes should match.

+- Only 4 players/ lane should be allowed

 - The lanes field should only accept a 2 digit number

 - The lanes field should not accept letters or special  characters.